zephyrproject-rtos/zephyr/doc/about_zephyr.rst

 LED wearables to sophisticated smart watches and IoT wireless gateways.

-The open source project associated with the Zephyr kernel makes it available to users and developers under a Revised BSD License.
+The open source project associated with the Zephyr kernel makes it available to users and developers under the Apache License, version 2.0.

 Key Features
 ************